jolicode/castor/doc/getting-started/context.md

 }
 ```

-## Passing verbose arguments
+### Passing verbose arguments

-Castor allow you to pass verbose arguments to the underlying process.
-You can
+Castor allow you to pass verbose arguments (like the universal `-v` option) to
-do that by using the `withVerboseArguments` method:
+the underlying process.
+You can do that by using the `withVerboseArguments` method:

 ```php
 use Castor\Attribute\AsTask;